asonolet/mefikit/mefikit/src/umesh/README.md

 - File I/O
 - Long-term computation or modification

 It is constructed by cloning or transferring ownership of arrays.
+When used in PyO3, input numpy buffers must be cloned for then to be owned by Rust.
+This favors a usage where mefikit is the core producer of the mesh, or make some heavy tranformations (computionally intensive).

 ---